 It’s Money Week, and we’re talking to well-known New Zealanders about their financial lives and the lessons they've learned over the years.

-We continue the conversation with businesswoman, Theresa Gattung, who opens up about what money means to her, her best investments, and some of the missteps along the way.
+We continue the conversation with Fonterra Chief Operating Officer Global Consumer & Foodservice, Lukas Paravicini, who opens up about what money means to him, his best investments, and some of the missteps along the way.